585

 Abstract

 Linear sequence modeling methods, such as linear attention, state space modeling, and linear RNNs, offer significant efficiency improvements by reducing the complexity of training and inference.
-However, these methods typically compress the entire input sequence into a single fixed-size memory state, which leads to suboptimal performance on recall-intensive downstream tasks.
-Drawing inspiration from neuroscience, particularly the brain's ability to maintain robust long-term memory while mitigating "memory interference", we introduce a novel architecture called Mixture-of-Memories (MoM).
+However, these methods typically compress the entire input sequence into a single fixed-size memory state, which leads to suboptimal performance on recall-intensive tasks.
+To address this limitation, we introduce a novel architecture called Mixture-of-Memories (MoM).
 MoM utilizes multiple independent memory states, with a router network directing input tokens to specific memory states.
 This approach greatly enhances the overall memory capacity while minimizing memory interference.
+MoM serves as a general framework that can be seamlessly combined with diverse memory update mechanisms across linear models.
 As a result, MoM performs exceptionally well on recall-intensive tasks, surpassing existing linear sequence modeling techniques.
 Despite incorporating multiple memory states, the computation of each memory state remains linear in complexity, allowing MoM to retain the linear-complexity advantage during training, while constant-complexity during inference.
-Our experimental results show that MoM significantly outperforms current linear sequence models on downstream language tasks, particularly recall-intensive tasks, and even achieves performance comparable to Transformer models.
+Our experimental results show that MoM outperforms current linear sequence models on downstream language tasks, particularly recall-intensive tasks, and even achieves performance comparable to Transformer models.
 The code is released atthis https URLand is also released as a part ofthis https URL.

 View on arXiv